antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 ## Introduction

-This document presents *an attempt* to breakdown of the:
+This document presents *an attempt* to breakdown the:

 - People who use Python
 - People who program (and think) in Python